AzureInterface/azure-infrastructure-class/Monday/Lab2/README.md

 # Lab 2 - Creating and moving Azure resources with PowerShell

+In this lab will perfom our task in the Azure portal, and then repeat that task using Azure PowerShell

 #Azure Portal

 Complete the following steps in the Azure Portal